Looking for a Vietnam Tour itinerary? Look no further, here’s our detailed guide for things to do in Vietnam.

 For me, it was a book, called Saigon which had been on our bookshelves since I could read.
 When I grew up, and finally read the book, it took me to a place both familiar and exotic.

 The maps were pulled up on our laptops and we started planning our journey.
 Vietnam is a thin narrow strip of land, like Kerala – so it made sense to do a cross country trip.

-We had heard travelling by trains in South East Asia was very scenic.
+We had heard traveling by trains in South East Asia was very scenic.

-We chose to travel from North to South (as most travellers do it the other way).
+We chose to travel from North to South (as most travelers do it the other way).
 This also made it easier to procure bus and train tickets.

 Vietnam Map: Through a Sketch Artist’s Eyes